Reinforcement Learning, Bit by Bit

-While value-IDS can address the more general case where $\target$ may depend on aleatoric or algorithmic uncertainty, to reduce complexity of our exposition, we will focus on this simpler case, where $\target$ is determined by $\environment$ and thus only epistemic uncertainty.
+While value-IDS can address the more general case where $\target$ may depend on aleatoric or algorithmic uncertainty, to reduce complexity of our exposition in the following sections, we will focus on this simpler case, where $\target$ is determined by $\environment$ and thus only epistemic uncertainty.

 Action values $Q_{\pi_\target}(H_t, A_t)$ offer only a narrow view of the environment, and it can be important to broaden this scope.
 General value functions offer a tool for accomplishing this.
 In particular, given a vector $Q_\dagger$ of general value functions, a more general notion of pseudo-information gain is given by taking the pseudo-observation to be $Y_{t+1} = Q_\dagger(H_t, A_t) + W_{t+1}$, where $W_{t+1}$ is now vector-valued random noise.
 Note that $Q_\dagger = Q_{\pi_\target}$ constitutes a special case.
 An agent guided by pseudo-information gain from a more informative pseudo-observation can produce sophisticated behaviors that improve data efficiency.
 An example is provided in Section \ref{se:computation}.